unital/tempe/docs/source/user_guide/tutorial.rst

 - a :py:class:`framebuf.FrameBuffer` containing a 1-bit image
 - a :py:class:`array` of 16-bit integers giving a polygon to fill

-The |Markers| shape expects a geometry consisting of an x, y point and a marker size, the colors for each marker and the shape of each marker.
+The |Markers| shape expects a geometry consisting of an x, y point, the colors for each marker, the size of each marker, and the shape of each marker.
 The marker shapes can be specified in the same way as |Points| (which are not scaled by size), but additionally as constants :py:attr:`Marker.CIRCLE`, :py:attr:`Marker.SQUARE`, etc. which will be scaled according to the sizes.